Maintenance Tips | Maintaining Your Hoses

 Cleaning your hoses

-As with all diving equipment, Miflex hoses require regular checks and maintenence and should be cleaned down after each dive to ensure they remain in good condition and to allow for regular checks.
+As with all diving equipment, Miflex hoses require regular checks and maintenance and should be cleaned down after each dive to ensure they remain in good condition and to allow for regular checks.

 When cleaning of your Miflex hoses and fittings to reduce the build-up of lime scale, this should be carried out with a de-scaling agent based on citric acid.
 As with all brass fittings, over a period of time a small build up of scale is possible and care should be taken to carefully remove this to prevent damage or restriction to the use of the hose.